 - Develop a comprehensive treatment plan using a case study.

 Client Assessment Part 3: Implementation

-Identify ways in which your agency determines client services, resources, and support systems.
+- Identify how your agency determines client services, resources, and support systems.

 Field Experience Standards

-Discuss student responsibilities and expectations in field experience.
+- Explain the student responsibilities and expectations of field experience.

-Identify the National Organization for Human Services (NOHS) and the Council for Standards in Human Service Education (CSHSE) standards.
+- Identify the National Organization for Human Services (NOHS) standards.

 - Explain the role of supervision.

 - Explain how your agency engages the clients and the community in the helping process.

 - Identify the mission statement, goals, organizational structure, funding sources, and community network of your agency.